 - SwiXml does Java Swing GUI generation and that is all.
 The dynamic behavior of the user interface, defining the application's business rules, has to be coded in Java.

-Download Version 2.0.1 [July 2011] Build 201 of the SwiXml library (incl.
+- Version 2.4 Build 240 of the SwiXml library (incl.
 Java source code as well as TAG and API documentation.)
-Requires Java 5.0 or later and supports JGoodie FormLayout.
+Requires Java 6.0 or later and supports JGoodie FormLayout.

 The open source movement is something new; it's different and doesn't fit neatly into accepted economic theories.
 Is it sustainable, the beginning of a new economic order, or is it a flash in the pan?